GW-datasci/25-spring-ESCHWARTZ/Weekly Updates.md

 - Ran my models!
   - MLP worked best, then Random forest with Temp having the highest feature importance.
   - Looking to do more biological research to determine why this is.
 - Going to work on starting my paper this week.

+# Week 7:
+- Reran models and used SMOTETomek sampling instead of traditional SMOTE
+- Need to continue to do more biological research
+- Met with Prof. Majhi to discuss next steps in writing paper
+  - Planning to use Overleaf to produce a Latex formatted paper